-Don’t forget that your competitors’ data is valuable for your future business strategies, so make sure you access the right sources or you find the ones who can help you to monitor automatically your competitors’ moves.
+Don’t forget that your competitors’ data is valuable for your future business strategies, so make sure you access the right sources, or you find the ones who can help you to monitor your competitors’ moves automatically.

 3. Get an analysis of competitors’ business

 Get an overview of their current state on the market, notice if their market share has been increasing or declining.
-Also, get an overview of their products/services offering, sales format (online or physical location) and their sales volume.
-Maybe one of your competitors is barely surviving on the market or another one just attracted investments and you have no idea about it.
+Also, get a glimpse of their products/services offering, sales format (online or physical location), and their sales volume.
+Maybe one of your competitors is barely surviving on the market or another one just attracted investments, and you have no idea about it.

 Focusing on your competitors’ business details will give you an insight into their trajectory on the market and their current position so you can compare competitors’ brands with yours in terms of business in the present but also the long run.

 You can make an idea about how your competitors are perceived on the market by monitoring their reviews on review sites, so you will understand what the audience thinks about their product/service/brand image.

 For example, if a competitor has a bad reputation, you could take advantage of their bad management crisis to attract the audience towards your brand.

 How to analyze a competitors’ website?